Walking Tour

 This is a view taken from the water looking back towards the massive Shevlin-Clarke Mill—right where you are now standing.
 Opened in 1911, the mill operated for 30 years, employed thousands, and became the largest pine mill in Canada.

-The industrial waterfront where log booms were floated as they awaited planing—the sorting gap—has today been transformed into a marina for pleasureboats, a change that symbolizes the changing face of Fort Frances.
+The industrial waterfront where log booms were floated as they awaited planing—the sorting gap—has today been transformed into a marina for pleasureboats, and represents the changing face of Fort Frances.

 * * *

 In 1910 the Shevlin-Clarke Co. faced disaster when their mill in Baudette burned down.
-The company—led by Minneapolis lumber baron Thomas Shevlin and local entreprenuer J.A.
-Mathieu—wasted no time in building a replacement, and they decided to build it in Fort Frances.
+The company, led by Minneapolis lumber baron Thomas Shevlin and local entrepreneur J.A.
+Mathieu, wasted no time building a replacement.
+They decided to build it in Fort Frances.

 Within a year the massive new mill was ready to open.
-An opening ball was attended by over 1,500—including ladies in “glorious dresses,” men in tailcoats—packed a pulp mill floor transformed into a “fairyland” of evergreens and Japanese lanterns.
-Outsiders gaped; one Minneapolis guest marveled, “You Fort Frances people certainly know how to entertain.”
+An opening ball was attended by over 1,500, including ladies in “glorious dresses,” and men in tailcoats.
+The pulp mill floor was transformed into a “fairyland” of evergreens and Japanese lanterns.
+One Minneapolis guest marveled, “You Fort Frances people certainly know how to entertain.”

 Larsen noted Shevlin-Clarke's similarly amicable relations with the town itself, saying "“At no place where the Company has had mills during the past 60 years has it enjoyed a more congenial relationship with the town than in Fort Frances.”1